anaoramos/transactions_btc_usd/README.md

 # Transactions BTC-USD

-This project uses the Uphold API to create a bot that can move money between BTC and USD.
+This project uses the Uphold API to create a bot that can move money between BTC and USD. <br>
 The transactions are not actually carried out, only the intent is logged.